satyajitlion/GravLensing/Notes/The Math Behind Neural Networks and Keras.md

 - When pattern in input changes by some $t(x)$, then the output changes equivalently by some $t^\prime(x)$.
 	- CNNs are translationally equivariant (note that they aren't great for handling rotations).
+		- Why? $\rightarrow$ The learn filters in CNNs do not respond well to rotated versions of objects as long as they weren't part of the training data.
+This is because the convolutional networks are translated in the pixel space but always kept at the same rotation degree.
 ### Invariance NNs

 ```math